Davetory/Coronavirus-Escape-Room/README.md

 # Covid-19-themed-Escape-Room
-Team work - Web game - Sensitize about Covid-19 precautions.
+Team work - Web game - Sensitize players to Covid-19 precautions.
 HTML - Javascript - php.
 Player records are stored in school databases, though they are unstable and not accessible at times.
 Only code files uploaded.